Life and Dirt Biking

 That he may keep away from [the grave] below.

 Dad was the first one.
-He was riding in the back forty, not going very fast (surprisingly), when his front wheel caught a rut.
-Instantly, the little ridge of dirt gripped his front tire and the whole bike went sideways and down, launching him forward into the air.
-He landed twelve feet further down the trail, plowing head-first into the hard ground.
+He was riding in the back forty, not going very fast, when his front wheel caught a rut.
+Instantly, the little ridge of hard dirt gripped his front tire and the whole bike went sideways and down, launching him forward into the air.
+He landed twelve feet further down the trail, plowing head-first into the ground.
 Fortunately, his helmet did its job and protected his noggin, but his shoulder wasn’t so lucky - his collar bone snapped like a twig.
-The subsequent orthopedic surgery had him vowing to sell all his motorbikes and take up a safer hobby, like cross-stitching or lawn bowling.
-However, two months later, he was once again in the grips of the Two Wheeled Fever.
+Subsequent orthopedic surgery had him vowing to sell all his motorbikes and take up a safer hobby, like cross-stitching or lawn bowling.
+However, two months later, he was once again suffering from the Two Wheeled Fever.
 No sooner had the doctor released him from his sling than Dad was plotting to get back in the saddle and hit the trails.

 I went over the handlebars twice.
 First time I was racing around a farmer’s field.
 Like Dad, my front tire caught a little rut and I went flying.
-I still remember the moment of being mid-air, with my downed dirtbike far below me, thinking it was really gonna hurt when I landed.
-Sure enough, gravity pulled me back to terra firma and I crashed head first into the ground.
-Thankfully, due to the relatively soft landing on freshly-tilled soil, I walked away largely unscathed.
+I still remember being mid-air, with my downed dirt bike far below me, thinking it was really gonna hurt when I landed.
+Sure enough, gravity pulled me back to terra firma and I crashed headfirst into the ground.
+Thankfully, due to the soft landing on freshly tilled soil, I walked away largely unscathed.

 My second flight was a bit different.
 I was puttering along a rutty trail when the same front wheel lock-up occurred.
 My momentum sent me flying forward, but this time my torso caught the handlebars as I went over.
 I still have the 10-inch scar over my ribs, a permanent reminder to always wear my chest protector.